 The records we maintain are:

-1. Portfolios – to record works in individual potential
+1. Portfolios – to record work in individual potential

 2. Anecdotal reports – to keep a track of development of various life skills such as thinking skills, emotional skills, social skills.